Sequencing of monkeypox samples… Scientists reach an important conclusion

 The organization’s emergencies director, Michael Ryan, said on Wednesday that poor public health services and poor city management exacerbate infectious diseases.

-Speaking about the spread of monkeypox in areas where it is not prevalent, he said that the spread of the virus is “directly related to our inability or unwillingness to manage these risks early in the epidemic generation cycle.”
+Speaking regarding the spread of monkeypox in areas where it is not prevalent, he said that the spread of the virus is “directly related to our inability or unwillingness to manage these risks early in the epidemic generation cycle.”

 The Covid crisis has exposed major shortcomings in global health systems, and countries agreed last year on the need for many changes to better prepare the world to face future threats.